adboussif/Persistent-Homology/README.md

 ## Dataset

-The dataset consists of validated BCL2 protein sequences and putative BCL2 sequences across various animal proteomes.
+The dataset consists of validated BCL2 protein sequences and PDB files across various animal proteomes.
 Details about the datasets are available in the `DATASET.md` file.

 ## Objectives